codingforpleasure/customized-workspace/Ubuntu/useful-resources/audio-properties.md

 * These signals are known as non periodic signals.
 We need a way to represent the spectrum of these signals as they vary over time.
 * You may be thinking, “hey, can’t we compute several spectrums by performing FFT on several windowed segments of the signal?”
-* Yes!
-This is exactly what is done, and it is called the short-time Fourier transform
+This is exactly what is done, and it is called the **short-time Fourier transform**

 * The FFT is computed on overlapping windowed segments of the signal, and we get what is called the spectrogram.
 * A good visual is in order: